Table of Contents

 In addition to all that I’ve mentioned, there are still several other types!
 These are also used in various musical genres.

-These guitars have their unique features and playing characteristics.
+These guitars have their own features and playing characteristics.
 It makes them suitable for different playing styles and preferences.

 - Travel Guitars.
 Travel guitars are smaller than standard models and are designed for easy transport.
 They are popular among travelers and musicians who need a compact instrument to take on the go.